Invited Speakers

 Aaron Ciechanover (Nobel Prize in Chemistry 2004; Technion – Israel Institute of Technology, Haifa, Israel): TBA

-Gregg Semenza (Nobel Prize in Physiology and Medicine 2019; John's Hopkins School of Medicine, Baltimore, MD, USA): TBA
+(Nobel Prize in Physiology and Medicine 2019; John's Hopkins School of Medicine, Baltimore, MD, USA): (My) Life with Oxygen

-Thomas Südhof (Nobel Prize in Physiology and Medicine 2013; University of Stanford, Palo Alto, CA, USA): TBA
+(Nobel Prize in Physiology and Medicine 2013; University of Stanford, Palo Alto, CA, USA): My Path in Science Before and After the Prize

 14th ISABS and Mayo Clinic Conference: Advances in Application of Artificial Intelligence in Precision Medicine:

-Itzhak Attia (Mayo Clinic, Rochester, MN, USA): From Screening to Action: Using AI to Detect and Manage Asymptomatic Cardiac Disease in Clinical Practice
+Itzhak Attia (Mayo Clinic, Rochester, MN, USA): From Screening to Action: AI for Detecting and Managing Asymptomatic Cardiac Disease

-Veronique Belzil (Vanderbilt University Medical Center, Nashville, TN, USA): Revealing ALS Subtypes for Earlier Diagnosis and Personalized Care: A Machine Learning Approach
+Veronique Belzil (Vanderbilt University Medical Center, Nashville, TN, USA): Revealing ALS Subtypes for Earlier Diagnosis Using Machine Learning

 Gian Marco Conte (Mayo Clinic, Rochester, MN, USA): From Code to Clinic: Challenges and Opportunities in Translating AI into Radiology Practice

-Antonio Esposito (San Raffaele Hospital and Vita-Salute San Raffaele University, Milan, Italy): Imaging-Driven AI models: Personalizing Cardiovascular Medicine
+Antonio Esposito (San Raffaele Hospital and Vita-Salute San Raffaele University, Milan, Italy): Imaging-Driven AI Models for Personalized Cardiovascular Medicine

-Vitaly Herasevich (Mayo Clinic, Rochester, MN, USA): Does AI-Driven Sepsis Detection Enhance Real-Time Surveillance in Critical Care?
+Vitaly Herasevich (Mayo Clinic, Rochester, MN, USA): AI-Driven Sepsis Detection in Real-Time Critical Care Surveillance

 David Jones (Mayo Clinic, Rochester, MN, USA): Treating the Complex Brain: How AI Enhances Expertise in Dementia Care